Distribution of Chores with Information Asymmetry: Fairness with Dubious Chores

-Example \ref{ex:prelims_ex} demonstrates that the existence of \emph{any} \DEF{k} allocation is tight at $k=n-1$.
-This is because some agent $i$ must receive $c_n$ in the original allocation and they will envy every other agent by value at least $1$.
-Therefore, at least $n-1$ chores must be dubiously copied to make $i$ not envious, so any original allocation cannot be \DEF{(n-2)}.
+Allotting $n-1$ dubious chores for allocations produced by \texttt{Round Robin} is similar to the case of goods allocations satisfying \emph{strong envy-freeness up to one good} (\sEF{1}) \citep{conitzer2019group}, in which all envy to each agent $i$ can be eliminated by removing a single good in $i$'s bundle $A_i$. \citet{Hosseini2020:Fair} observe that hiding $n-1$ of these goods can make \sEF{1} allocations envy-free and that this bound is tight for the existence of any hidden envy-free allocation.
+Likewise, with chores, \cref{ex:prelims_ex} above demonstrates that the existence of \emph{any} \DEF{k} allocation is tight at $k=n-1$.
+This is because some agent $i$ must receive $c_n$ in the real allocation and they will envy every other agent by a value of at least $1$.
+Therefore, at least $n-1$ chores must be dubiously copied to make $i$ not envious, so any real allocation cannot be \DEF{(n-2)}.